-POLL: Genealogical Curiosity Is A Top Reason For DNA Tests, Privacy A Concern
+POLL: Genealogical Curiosity Is A Top Reason For DNA Tests; Privacy A Concern

 First off, we found that 29 percent of respondents said they or family members had considered getting a genetic test, a 5-percentage-point increase from 2016, although the uptick wasn't statistically significant, according to Truven Health, a unit of IBM Watson Health.

 The people most interested in the idea are younger than 35.
-The poll found that 43 percent of them said they'd considered genetic testing, a 10-percentage-point increase from 2016.
+The poll found that 43 percent of them said they had considered genetic testing, a 10-percentage-point increase from 2016.

 The proportion of interested people who said they or a family member had ever ordered a direct-to-consumer test was 32 percent.
 Thirty-four percent of people who said they or a family member had considered a test and got one did it through a doctor.